dotnet/arcade/Documentation/Darc.md

 inputs of the target repository+branch.

-For example, a build of dotnet/corefx might be applied to the ".NET Core 3 Dev" channel. dotnet/core-setup maps new outputs of corefx on the ".NET Core 3 Dev" channel onto its master branch.
+For example, a build of dotnet/corefx might be applied to the ".NET Core 3 Dev" channel. dotnet/core-setup maps new outputs of dotnet/corefx on the ".NET Core 3 Dev" channel onto its master branch.

 A subscription has a few parts:
-- Mapping of source repo + source channel => target repo target branch
+- Mapping of source repo + source channel => target repo + target branch
 - An update rate (e.g. every day, every build, not at all)
 - Whether a subscription is batchable or not.
-If batchable, all batchable subscriptions targeting the same branch/repo combination will share a PR.
+If batchable, all batchable subscriptions targeting the same repo+branch combination will share a PR.
-  *Note: Batchable subscriptions are currently unsupported in darc*
+  *Note: Batchable subscriptions is currently only supported by the REST API.
+  Please contact @dnceng to set up batchable subscriptions.*
 - A set of auto merge policies, if the subscription is not batchable.
-If batchable, merge policies are set on a repository level rather than a per-subscription level, as they end up shared between several subscriptions. *Note: repository merge policies are currently unsupported in darc*
+If batchable, merge policies are set on a repository level rather than a per-subscription level, as they end up shared between several subscriptions. *Note: repository merge policies are currently unsupported in darc.
+Please contact @dnceng to set up repository merge policies.*

 For additional information and samples, see [add-subscription](#add-subscription)

-#### When should a subscription be used to update my repository's inputs
+#### When should a subscription be used to update my repository's inputs?

 Whenever you want regular dependency flow between two repositories.
 For example, every day (when there is a new source build) or on every new build.